-9 May 2019 - The last financial year (2018) has been an unusually successful one for ASDACS.
-Our income has improved substantially, there has been a start to the building of a new database as well as solid negotiations with Screenrights and SPAA regarding director’s retransmission percentages.
+9 May 2019 - The last financial year (2018) has been an successful one for ASDACS.
+Our income has improved substantially, there has been a start to the database upgrade, as well as solid negotiations with Screenrights and SPAA regarding director’s retransmission percentages.

 We have signed six new international partnerships: COPYSWEDE (Sweden), DJC (Japan), ALBATOUR (Albania), RUR (Russia), ATN (Chile) and AuPO CINEMA (Ukraine).
 It brings the number of partnerships we have now to 35.
 This is due in no small measure to the diligent work of Deb Jackson, our Executive Officer, both here and overseas.
 I cannot praise her enough.

 Deb represented ASDACS at the CISAC General Assembly in May 2018 (Warsaw, Poland) and CISAC CTDLV Committee meeting in October 2018 (Tbilisi, Georgia).
 Deb has maintained and expanded international collecting society partnerships, reported on the situation for directors in AUS/NZ, further discussed the creation of an APAC directors alliance, as well as gained updates on international governance, technical and legal requirements and developments.

 There will be a reduction in the administration fees charged to members on royalties, this is down 5% down to 15%.
 It was 20% last year.
 This fee of course is PLUS the 4% Cultural and Charitable fund fee as well as the 10% membership fee (charged to non ADG/DENZ members).

 The distribution of the 2017 income commenced in October 2018, three months earlier than prior years.
 The total income distributed to members in 2018 was $1.6MM.